 1 John 2:22 - "Who is a liar but he that denieth that Jesus is the Christ?
 He is antichrist, that denieth the Father and the Son."

-We have a historical account of what our Pioneers believed on this subject.
-It is shared further back in this booklet.
-And then we have the theologians with their new views and in some cases, denying truly that Jesus is the Son of God.
+We have the theologians with their new views and in some cases, denying truly that Jesus is the Son of God.
 You see, in order to be the son, he would have to had a beginning.